Train-Free Segmentation in MRI with Cubical Persistent Homology: Related work

+The interval on which a cycle exists is called its \textit{persistence}, and is recorded in a \textit{persistence diagram}.
+It is a set of points of the form $p=(t_b,t_d)$, with $t_b \leq t_d$, interpreted as a homological feature born at time $t_b$ and dead at $t_d$.

-As mentioned above, each point $p=(t_b,t_d)$ of the diagram represents a cycle, born at $t_b$ and killed at $t_d$.
-In addition, for each image $I^{t}$, with $t_b \leq t < t_d$, one is able to define a \textit{representative cycle}, that is, a subset that ``identifies'' the cycle.
-Formally, it is a singular chain whose image in $H_i(I^t)$ is the cycle.
-For $H_0$, the representative cycle is unique, and simply is the connected component of the pixel $x_b$ that gave birth to $p$.
-We will denote it $\text{CC}^{t_b}(x_b)$.
+To each point of the persistence diagram corresponds a \textit{birth voxel}, which gives birth to a cycle (a new connected component, a new $H_1$-cycle, \textit{etc.}), and a \textit{death voxel}, which kills the cycle (merges the component with another one, fills the $H_1$-cycle, \textit{etc.}).
+In addition, for each set $I^{\ge t}$ with $t_b \leq t < t_d$, there is a \textit{representative cycle}, that is, a subset that ``identifies'' the cycle.
+For $H_0$, the representative cycle is unique, and simply is the connected component of the birth voxel.
+However, in higher degrees $H_i$, $i\geq 1$, their identification is a challenging computational task \cite{dey2010optimal,chen2011hardness,escolar2016optimal,obayashi2018volume,dey2019persistent,li2021minimal,cohen2022lexicographic,obayashi2022persistent}.

-In higher degrees $H_i$, $i\geq 1$, a particular difficulty arises: the cycles are not uniquely localized.
-That is, several sets of pixels may represent the same cycle.
-Moreover, their identification is a challenging computational task \cite{li2021minimal}.
-In this article, instead of computing representative cycles, we will consider, as a proxy, the connected component $\text{CC}^{t_b}(x_b)$ of the birth pixel. \Cref{subsec:improving_cycle_identification} discusses potential extensions of this strategy.
+Rather than computing representative cycles explicitly, we use the connected component of the birth voxel as a proxy.
+In our experiments, this simple strategy gave accurate results.

-As an illustration, we provide in \Cref{fig:PD_tuto} the persistence diagram of the superlevel set filtration of a 2D slice of an image (SRI template).
+As an illustration, \Cref{fig:PD_tuto} shows the persistence diagram of the superlevel set filtration of a 2D slice (T2 MRI of a healthy brain from the SRI24 Atlas \cite{sri_template}).
 The $H_0$-cycles are represented in blue and $H_1$-cycles in orange.
-One identifies on the figure three blue dots significantly distant from the diagonal.
-They correspond to connected components, that evolve independently, without merging into each other.
+The figure contains three blue dots far from the diagonal.
+They correspond to connected components that evolve independently, without merging into each other.
 For each of these persistent cycles, we consider the corresponding point $p=(t_b,t_d)$ of the diagram, extract the pixel of birth, and plot its connected component at time $t_d$.
 It represents the component just before it merges with another one.
 We see that these components are part of the grey matter, disconnected in this slice.
 Similarly, four orange dots stand away from the diagonal, with one point particularly off.
 In order to represent the corresponding holes, we circled them on the figure, choosing arbitrary representatives.
 They correspond to the lateral and third ventricles (again, disconnected in this slice).